Team-Cha0s/picoCTF-2021/README.md

-# picoCTF
-# picoctf-2019
+# picoctf-2021

-picoCTF 2019 Write-Ups by Team Omega (final score: 25001, final placement: 159th).
+picoCTF 2019 Write-Ups by Team Cha0s (final score: , final placement globaly: ).

 For the following tables,
 :white_check_mark: indicates a completed puzzle and write-up,